 It Takes Just a Few Minutes to Start Your Pharmacy Tech Career Below

-The Job of Pharmacy Techs
+The Duties of a Pharmacy Technician

-- Fill prescription medications under pharmacist guidance
+- Prepare prescription medications under pharmacist guidance

 - Complete and submit customer insurance claim forms

-Pharmacy Technician Certifications Offered
+Pharmacist Technician Available Certifications

 - National Healthcareer Association (NHA)

 - Pharmacy Technician Certification Board (PTCB)

 The NHA requires that the applicant be 18 years or older, be a high school graduate, has finished a training program, and has one or more years of professional experience.
 The PTCB just requires that the applicant has graduated high school and passes their exam.
 Recertification is required every two years by both programs, which may be fulfilled by completing 20 hours of continuing education.